octo-technology/OpenTezos/docs/defi/stablecoins.md

 If XTZ go below $150 / 40 = 3.75$ USD, her collateral would go below 150%.
 If Alice doesn't send more XTZ to the CDP to compensate, before it reaching 150%, her CDP would be liquidated, meaning that the contract is closed, and her XTZ are sold publicly to other traders.
 Alice still has the 100 stable-USD, but she just lost $150 worth of XTZ.

 #### Risks
 The greatest threat to a crypto-collateralized stablecoin is a massive crash of the collateral cryptocurrency [[4]](/defi/stablecoins#references).
-When a CDP gets liquidated, other traders must buy the XTZ to make up for the debt in stable-USD.
+When a CDP gets liquidated, other traders must buy the collateral to make up for the debt in stable-USD.
 They make a nice profit as they usually buy it just below 150% of valuation.
-Now, if XTZ crashes significantly and so fast that liquidated CDPs' collateral drops below 100% of their debt, then nobody will want to buy them.
+Now, if a crypto crashes significantly and so fast that liquidated CDPs' collateral drops below 100% of their debt, then nobody will want to buy them.
 This would ultimately make CDPs worthless and derail the stable-USD off its peg.

 The most popular crypto-collateralized stablecoin is [DAI from MakerDAO](https://makerdao.com/) on Ethereum.
 Their white paper can be found [here](https://makerdao.com/whitepaper/DaiDec17WP.pdf).